Black Friday → 40% OFF Annual Plans

 What are the metrics of a chief revenue officer?

-CROs focus on various metrics to gauge success, including revenue growth, average selling price, revenue per customer, churn rate, customer lifetime value, and sales team performance.
+CROs focus on various performance metrics to gauge success, including revenue growth, average selling price, revenue per customer, churn rate, customer lifetime value, and sales team performance.

 What should I look for in a chief revenue officer?